New angel atop Bismarck temple of Church of Jesus Christ of Latter-Day Saints

-BISMARCK, N.D. - A changing of the guard atop the Bismarck temple of the Church of Jesus Christ of Latter-Day Saints.
+A changing of the guard atop the Bismarck temple of the Church of Jesus Christ of Latter-Day Saints.

 This statue of an angel has been on the temple's spire since it was constructed in 1999.